-In the global learning laboratory that has been our shared, realtime classroom for grappling with a worldwide pandemic, each of us — adult, parent and child — is a student.
+In the global learning laboratory that has been our shared, realtime classroom for grappling with a worldwide pandemic, each of us — adult, parent and child — has been a student.

 – We’ve learned that no nation-state on this planet can exist in isolation, walling itself off from the rest of the world.
-As a slogan, “America First” now sadly represents our ranking in the number of coronavirus deaths inside our borders compared to every other country on earth.
+As a slogan, “America First” came to represent our ranking in the number of coronavirus deaths inside our borders compared to every other country on earth.

 – We’ve learned that face masks are not a masquerade for any one political party but a means of blocking the transference of an unrelenting virus.
-Faceshields or eyewear are better still if the other person is not wearing a mask.
-Covid-19 has also been discovered to have an aerosol capacity so the virus can hang in the air for several minutes like an ominous cloud.
+Face shields or eyewear are better still if the other person is not wearing a mask.
+Covid-19 can also hang in the air for several minutes like an ominous cloud.
 A mask acts like an umbrella.

-– We’ve learned that going “back to school” can take the form of a.) full-time, continuous learning from a remote, “home-based” location, b.) a hybrid model of part-time in-classroom and in-home learning, or c.) full-time attendance in our schools, depending on the school district and infection rate.
-Thus far, most major cities and surrounding suburbs in Washington state have opted for the hybrid system.
+– We’ve learned that going “back to school” has taken the form of a.) full-time, continuous learning from a remote, “home-based” location, b.) a hybrid model of part-time in-classroom and in-home learning, or c.) full-time attendance in our schools, depending on the school district and infection rate.
+Thus far, most major cities and surrounding suburbs in Washington state had opted for the remote or hybrid system.

-Just as a healthy economic recovery in America will hinge on a unifying commitment by all of its citizens and mutual respect for others’ health and safety, creating a productive environment for learning must transcend the distractions and disruptions of a polarized political climate.
+Just as a healthy economic recovery in America now hinges on a unifying commitment by all of its citizens with mutual respect for others’ health and safety, creating a productive environment for learning must transcend the distractions and disruptions of a polarized political climate.
 The most important lessons we need to learn are ones of tolerance, empathy and cooperation.
 America’s emotional intelligence will determine our success or failure.

 SEL Fosters a More Equitable Society

-By focusing on Social and Emotional Learning, first and foremost, the lessons we teach our children can be transformational.
-Each SEL lesson can enable our communities to build a more equitable society, our kids to become better citizens, and create a more meaningful sense of belonging, collaboration and compassion.
+With Social and Emotional Learning, the lessons we teach our children can be transformational.
+Each SEL lesson can motivate our communities to build a more equitable society, our kids to become better citizens, and create a more meaningful sense of belonging, collaboration and compassion.

 The state of Washington has a champion for Social Emotional Learning in the personage of Dr. Lori Lynass (pronounced like Charlie Brown’s best friend “Linus”).